witnessmenow/TweESP32/README.md

 # TweESP32

-A Twitter API library for the ESP32 that can tweet
+A Twitter API library for the ESP32 that can tweet.
+The twitter API supports sending tweets for free, but is $100 a month for searching tweets!?

 **Work in progress library - expect changes!**